 Needle phobics – topical anaesthetic is always used, our techniques are extremely gentle and syringes are always out of sight.
 We pride ourselves on giving painless injections.

 There are many techniques to making dental treatment a pleasant experience.
-For patients that are too phobic to consider treatment without more specialised help we would offer a number of options.
+For patients that are too phobic to consider treatment without more specialised help we would offer a number of options such as.

 For those who cannot cope with the thought of oral diazepam we can offer referral out of the practice for Relative analgesia, Intravenous sedation and General Anaesthesia.